matt-thorne-project/Bike_goal_tracking/README.md

 You can either run the python files to add readings interactively or run the inserts manually in your SQL Admin tool

 ## Viewing Your Perfomance Changes in Anaconda
-The open `ftp_graphing.py` and `blood_pressure_tables.py` and using the scripts in Anaconda to view the graphs of your changes.
+The open `ftp_graphing.py` and `blood_pressure_tables.py` and copy the scripts into jupyter notebook to view the graphs of your changes.